JeremyMedders/LogixLibraries/README.md

 AOIs/UDTs (AO_/ST_) built as classes:
 ------------
 - Dvc: Device drivers.
-Each of these embed an AO_Sys_Dvc that automagically handles registering it and reporting status to its parent AO_Sys_DvcClass.
+Each of these embed an AO_Sys_Dvc that automagically handles registration and reporting to its parent AO_Sys_DvcClass.
 - Math: Assorted function blocks.
 - MBTCP: Modbus TCP client driver.
 - Op: Lightweight PAx-style blocks.
 Parameter naming and layout isn't necessarily 1:1 with their PAx counterpart.